cpswarm/swarm_functions/task_allocation/README.md

 ### Parameter Files
 In the `param` subdirectory there is the parameter file `task_allocation.yaml` that allows to configure the behavior of the auction process.
 It contains the following parameters:
-* `timeout` (real)
+* `~loop_rate` (real, default: 5.0)
+  The frequency in Hz at which to run the control loops.
+* `~queue_size` (integer, default: 10)
+  The size of the message queue used for publishing and subscribing to topics.
+* `~timeout` (real, default: 10.0)
-  The time to listen for incoming bids from other CPSs after the auction has been opened.
+  The time in seconds to listen for incoming bids from other CPSs after the auction has been opened, i.e., auction duration.

 ## Nodes

 ### auction_action
-The auction_action node offers the `task_allocation_auction` action server that acts as auctioneer in the task allocation auction.
+The `auction_action` node offers the `task_allocation_auction` action server that acts as auctioneer in the task allocation auction.
 When the action is called, it opens an auction and announces the task with ID and location.
 It then waits a specific time for the bids of other CPS.
 Once the auction timeout expires, it broadcasts the ID of the winning CPS, i.e., the one with the highest bid, to which the task is assigned.
 If no CPS participated in the auction, the action server aborts the auction goal.

 #### Action API
-The auction_action node provides an implementation of the SimpleActionServer to provide the task allocation auction process.
+The `auction_action` node provides an implementation of the SimpleActionServer to provide the task allocation auction process.
 It takes in goals containing cpswarm_msgs/TaskAllocation messages.

 ##### Action Subscribed Topics
 * `cmd/task_allocation_auction/goal` ([cpswarm_msgs/TaskAllocationActionGoal](https://cpswarm.github.io/cpswarm_msgs/html/action/TaskAllocation.html))